Stretch factor for an elastic means how much that elastic can stretch.

 Examples

-The blue line shows where 20 cm are.
+The blue line shows where 20 cm is.
 But the right red arrow shows that the elastic stretch to 36.5-37 cm.
-From the table above we see that this elastic has a 80-85% stretch factor.
+From the table above we see that this elastic has an 80-85% stretch factor.